Man accused of pointing gun at migrants near Greyhound bus station on New Year's Day - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — The arrest report for the man who led law enforcement officers in a high-speed chase throughout El Paso after he shot his girlfriend and robbed several businesses with a gun was obtained.
 Sergio Sanchez-Rodriguez, 36, was arrested Thursday after he allegedly committed several crimes.

 LAS CRUCES, N.M.
-(KFOX14/CBS4) — Las Cruces police arrested and booked a 19-year-old suspect involved in the deadly shooting along Lees Drive.
+(KFOX14) — Las Cruces police arrested and booked a 19-year-old suspect involved in the deadly shooting along Lees Drive.
 David Chavez, 19, was booked into the Doña Ana County Detention Center on Friday.
-Las Cruces police confirmed with CBS4 that an act of vigilantism led...
+Las Cruces police confirmed with KFOX14 that an act of vigilantism led...

 San Elizario mayor arrested, charged with insurance fraud